stackbit-projects/good-oregano-dc386/content/pages/posts/game_ml2.md

 ---
 title: How I've built an AI that knows how to play games - Part II
+subtitle: >-
-subtitle: The long awaited second part of the AI I've built using Neural Networks
+  The long awaited second part of the AI I've built using Neural Networks.
+Here is Part I
 date: '2021-07-03'
 thumb_img_alt: lorem-ipsum
 content_img_alt: lorem-ipsum